-And darkness shall have no dominion, as far as Dominion Resources is concerned.
-Through its Dominion Virginia Power unit the company transmits and distributes electricity across 56,800 miles of electric distribution lines to 2.4 million customers, and natural gas to 1.7 million customers in five states.
-Its Dominion Generation unit manages the company's regulated and non-regulated power plants (27,615 MW of owned or controlled capacity); subsidiary Dominion Energy trades and markets energy, oversees 11,000 miles of natural gas transmission pipelines, and operates underground gas storage facilities (947 billion cu. ft. of capacity).
-Dominion is one of the largest producers and transporters of energy in the US.
+And darkness shall have no dominion, as long as Dominion Resources powers lights across the territory it serves.
+Dominion is one of the top energy players in the US.
+Dominion Generation (its largest revenue generator), manages regulated and non-regulated power plants Through its Dominion Virginia Power unit, the company transmits and distributes electricity across 56,900 miles of electric distribution lines to 2.4 million customers, and natural gas to 1.7 million customers.
+Subsidiary Dominion Energy trades and markets energy, oversees natural gas transmission pipelines, and operates underground gas storage facilities (947 billion cu. ft. of capacity.)

 In addition to distributing power to customers in North Carolina and Virginia through Dominion Virginia Power, Dominion serves retail energy customers in a total of 15 states.

 The company has 27,500 MW of generating capacity, 11,000 miles of natural gas transmission, gathering, and storage pipeline, and 6,400 miles of electric transmission lines.
 It also operates one of the nation's largest natural gas storage systems.

 Dominion's revenues declined by 9% in 2012 as the result of poor returns from merchant generation operations (reflecting a drop in prices and lower natural gas distribution results due to decreased rider revenues from low income assistance programs).
 These declines were partially offset by higher electric utility results, due to the absence of a major customer refund charge recorded in 2011.
 Milder weather led to a decrease in sales to retail customers.
 This was partially offset by favorable economic conditions prompting increased commercial and industrial customer usage.